fluencelabs/js-client/README.md

 localStorage.debug = 'fluence:*'
 ```

+**NOTE**

+In Chromium-based web browsers (e.g. Brave, Chrome, and Electron), the JavaScript console will—by default—only show messages logged by debug if the "Verbose" log level is enabled.

 ## Development

 To hack on the Fluence JS Client itself, please refer to the [development page](./DEVELOPING.md).